 Your Child's Fortune: 10 Tips to Teach Investing to Kids

 So how did Black Friday go for you?
-On the one hand, there’s nothing like the Lure of the Doorbuster: that ultimate big-screen buy or appliance prize that tempts people to line up by the hundreds, sometimes overnight, to get a shot at the booty.
+On the one hand, there is nothing like the lure of the Doorbuster: that ultimate big-screen buy or appliance prize that tempts people to line up by the hundreds, sometimes overnight, to get a shot at the booty.

 But if your kids were watching, maybe you just gave them a double whammy lesson in financial foolishness.
 Not to be a Grinch, but unless you waited in line for the sake of having fun, the chances of coming out on top are formidable.
 If you braved a 4-hour line for a $100 discount, you only made out $20 better compared to making $20 an hour at your day gig (not counting the pizza you ordered in line).

-The point, holiday shoppers, is this: While presents are all fine and dandy for the holidays, maybe it’s time to think outside the gift box.
+The point, holiday shoppers, is this: While presents are fine and dandy for the holidays, maybe it is time to think outside the gift box.
 That is: What if you started your kids down the road to investment?

 Get Started Now

 It is never too early to start teaching kids about money.
 By learning as early as 3-years-old, children can grow up to become more financially prepared and savvy.
 When you think about it, the beginnings of saving start with the use of piggy banks.

 Some piggy banks exist that transcend that admirable goal.
 Susan Beacham, the founder of Money Savvy Generation, trains kids in financial literacy with use of an exceedingly clever tool: a plastic piggy bank with four tummies.
 This piggy bank has four compartments for the priorities Ms. Beacham contends kids need to learn: save, spend, donate, and invest.